 The technological revolution has impacted nearly each and every industry in the world, with providing new business opportunities to develop custom mobile app solutions for their specific needs.
 And the healthcare field is no exception in this respect.
 Today, more and more different types of medical and healthcare apps are being developed across the world.

-While most healthcare apps often deals with sensitive personal data, but patients and doctors both can greatly benefit through the development of various types of healthcare apps.
+While most personal healthcare app often deals with sensitive personal data, but patients and doctors both can greatly benefit through the development of various types of apps for healthcare.

 Take Echo, a medication management app, for example.
 Echo is a U.K. based app startup that helps you manage your medication and order repeat prescription for delivery.